zuiko21/minimOS/architecture.md

 ```

 Please note that, unlike the *generic* Kernel, this *administrative Kernel* is **not**
 patchable.
-The firmware will keep a table in RAM for the kernel's vector, sized as
+The firmware will keep a table in RAM for the kernel's vectors, sized as
 defined by `API_SIZE`.
+Please note that the final 0.6 release API expects kernels to
+*specify their **number of functions** upon calling `INSTALL`* (in bytes; 0 means a
+full 256-byte page is needed).
+This way, the firmware may check whether the kernel to
+be installed fits its own data structures and report an error code otherwise; the
+**generic** kernel being installed *will not need to now about those structures*.

 ## Device Drivers (0.6 version)